Fasces: Italy

 Italian Fascism, which derives its name from the fasces, arguably used this symbolism the most in the twentieth century.
 The British Union of Fascists also used it in the 1930s.
-The fasces, as a widespread and long-established symbol in the West, however, has avoided the stigma associated with much of fascist symbolism, and many authorities continue to display them, including the federal government of the United States.
+The fasces, as a widespread and long-established symbol in the West, however, has avoided the stigma associated with much of fascist symbolism (except in Italy, where exhibiting the fasces can lead to an indictment) and many authorities continue to display them, including the federal government of the United States.

 France

 A review of the images included in Les Grands Palais de France : Fontainebleau reveals that French architects used the Roman fasces (faisceaux romains) as a decorative device as early as the reign of Louis XIII (1610–1643) and continued to employ it through the periods of Napoleon I's Empire (1804–1815).

 The fasces typically appeared in a context reminiscent of the Roman Republic and of the Roman Empire.
 The French Revolution used many references to the ancient Roman Republic in its imagery.
 During the First Republic, topped by the Phrygian cap, the fasces is a tribute to the Roman Republic and means that power belongs to the people.
 It also symbolizes the "unity and indivisibility of the Republic", as stated in the French Constitution.
 In 1848 and after 1870, it appears on the seal of the French Republic, held by the figure of Liberty.
 There is the fasces in the arms of the French Republic with the "RF" for République française (see image below), surrounded by leaves of olive tree (as a symbol of peace) and oak (as a symbol of justice).
 While it is used widely by French officials, this symbol never was officially adopted by the government.

-The fasces appears on the helmet and the buckle insignia of the French Army's Autonomous Corps of Military Justice, as well as on that service's distinct cap badges for the prosecuting and defending lawyers in a court-martial.
+President Valéry Giscard d'Estaing placed one on his presidential flag.
+In 2015, a logo representing a stylized fasces was used for internet communication by the Presidency of the French Republic.
+Since 1870, it has also appeared on the badges of deputies and senators known as barometers, which they place conspicuously on their vehicles.